Joe Biden Will Pick Hillary Clinton As His Running Mate, Says Conservative Actor

 — Arlette Saenz (@ArletteSaenz) February 28, 2020

 As The Inquisitr previously reported, political and communications consultant Douglas MacKinnon claimed that Clinton is in negotiations to join a Democratic ticket as vice president.
-He claimed that Clinton might join the race at a brokered convention and will join either Biden or Michael Bloomberg, the latter of whom has since dropped out of the race.
+He claimed she might join the race at a brokered convention and will join either Biden or Michael Bloomberg, the latter of whom has since dropped out of the race.

-During a subsequent conversation with Ellen DeGeneres, Clinton suggested the likelihood of her being on a presidential ticket was low.
+During a subsequent conversation with Ellen DeGeneres, Clinton suggested the likelihood was low of her being on a presidential ticket.
 However, she acknowledged that she doesn’t ever like to disregard such opportunities entirely and refused to say it would never happen.

-As reported by Yahoo News, Rep. Jim Clyburn, who endorsed Biden before his South Carolina comeback, said Biden should pick a female for his running mate.
+As reported by Yahoo News, Rep. Jim Clyburn, who endorsed Biden before his South Carolina comeback, said the former vice president should pick a female for his running mate.
 Although Clyburn didn’t reveal who he wanted as Biden’s running mate, he did say he would “love” for the individual to be a person of color.

-According to exit polls, Clyburn’s endorsement was a key factor in the former vice president’s massive comeback.
+According to exit polls, Clyburn’s endorsement was a key factor in Biden’s massive comeback.